DevOpsBootcamp/website/source/application-isolation.rst

 .. ifnotslides::

-    Containers have only recently gained popularity, but there are also many tools avaliable for container management.
+    Containers have only recently gained popularity, but there are already many tools avaliable for container management.

 Docker